Hunuru9/generic-service-discovery/README.md

-# 📡 Eureka Service Discovery
+# 📡 Generic Service Discovery

 This is the **Eureka Server** for the microservices architecture.